drug-design/course/docs/chapters/protein-structure.md

 #### Transmembrane Protein Folds

-Furthermore, the polar peptide bond units need to be 'covered' (by creating hydrogen bonds), in order to lower the thermodynamic cost of transferring them to the hydrocarbon interior.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/transmembrane-protein-folds-eb226942'><i class='fa fa-play' aria-hidden='true'></i></button>Furthermore, the polar peptide bond units need to be 'covered' (by creating hydrogen bonds), in order to lower the thermodynamic cost of transferring them to the hydrocarbon interior.
 This can be achieved either with &alpha;-helices (where all peptide bonds are H-bonded internally), or with &beta;-sheet closed structures such as the &beta;-barrel.
 Currently all transmembrane proteins of known three-dimensional structure correspond to one of these two types.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer